 Qiuhuizi (Evelen) earned her master’s degree in Ingredient Functionality of Food Technology from Wageningen University in 2017.
 Afterwards, she started her PhD and work on investigating mung bean proteins.
 This project is a collaboration between the deparment of Physical Chemistry & Soft Matter and Physics and the department of Physical Chemistry of Foods.
 It is focused on developing an approach to track plant protein bodies quantitively during the extraction process.
 Ultimately, her aim is to formulate a liquid or semi-solid plant protein ingredient that can be applied in food products.

 Rob obtained his master’s in Biotechnology and Molecular Life Sciences from Wageningen University in 2019.
 In his PhD project he works on computational design of DNA-binding proteins to achieve programmable protein assembly on DNA.
 One of his long-term goals is to display immunogenic proteins on the surface of these fibers for antigen display.
-Rob also works on the design of de-novo surface binding proteins for biosensing applications and pH sensitive fluorescent switches for in vivo nanoparticle tracking in cells.
-In his free time he enjoys bouldering and running.
+Rob also works on the design of de-novo surface binding proteins and development of pH sensitive fluorescent switches for in vivo nanoparticle tracking in cells.